-We talk to photographer Kate Shanasy about her new home in Blairgowrie, the creation of her garden oasis, and what fills her home with joy!
+We talk to photographer Kate Shanasy about her new home in Blairgowrie and the creation of her joyful garden oasis

 Kate, it’s so great to chat with you from your beautiful new home by the beach in Blairgowrie, Victoria.
 Can you tell us about your new home and the space you’re creating?

 You can hear the ocean roar from my new home; it’s wild.
 I’m just a short walk through the national park and sand dunes to what I believe is the most spectacular coastline in the world.
 As much as possible, I head down there with my camera to explore the rockpools and caves at low tide, or admire the power of the water at high tide.
 Blairgowrie has my heart.
 I’ve grown up here, spending every Aussie summer at my nan’s beach house.
 My happiest memories are here so I’m really grateful to call ‘Blair’ home, and share its magic with as many people as I can.
 My ultimate dream is to create a home with a studio and gallery space that’s welcoming to friends, family and community.
 Slowly, but surely, I feel like it’s all coming together.

 What are your tips and philosophies on being happy at home?

 I really love being at home and I never seem to run out of things to do.
 I don’t watch tv or even movies really, but I’ll lose time in the garden connecting to the sights and sounds around me.
 I like noticing seasonal nuances or discovering things I’ve never seen before.
 I like to feel grounded and gain new perspectives often.
 Plants, wildlife, listening/dancing to music, tidying, rearranging or getting stuck into a DIY project all keep me occupied and happy at home.
 I’m fortunate I like my job too, so a lot of my happiness stems from doing a good job at work, and the creative freedom it affords me.